Table of contents

 2. Click Get Started or New.

-3. Click Choose File, select the Federation Metadata XML file that was downloaded from Azure Active Directory and click Next.
+3. Click Choose File, select the Federation Metadata XML file that was downloaded from Microsoft Entra ID and click Next.

-4. Enter a Name for the identity provider, and then click Finish.
-You will be brought to the Roles page.
+4. Enter a Name for the identity provider, and then click Finish to transition to the Roles page.

 Create Workload Security roles for SAML users

 Make sure the Administration > User Management > Roles page in Workload Security contains appropriate roles for your organization.
 Users should be assigned a role that limits their activities to only those necessary for the completion of their duties.
 For information on how to create roles, see Define roles for users.
-Each Workload Security role requires a corresponding Azure Active Directory application.
+Each Workload Security role requires a corresponding Microsoft Entra ID application.

 Get URNs